-After posting photos from the Nicholas Sparks tearjerker novel-turned-movie Nights in Rodanthe, requests came pouring in for The Notebook.
-I don’t know why I hadn’t thought of featuring this movie before, because it has three great old houses to look at: Allie’s, Noah’s, and the old plantation house that served as the nursing home.
-Let’s take a look!
+The Nicholas Sparks tear-jerker The Notebook has some great old houses to look at: Allie’s, Noah’s, and the old plantation house that served as the nursing home.

 Boone Hall Plantation served as Allie’s family’s summer home.
 The antebellum mansion is located in South Carolina near Charleston and has the distinction of being one of America’s oldest working plantations, growing and producing crops for over 320 years.
 The house itself dates to the early 20th century.

 We don’t see them in the movie, but there are 9 original slave cabins

 still standing on the property, dating back to the 1700s:

 The plantation is open to tourists who can see what life was like for its residents in the 1800s.
 According to their website:

 In 1743, the son of Major John Boone planted live oak trees, arranging them in two evenly spaced rows.
 It would take two centuries for the massive, moss-draped branches to meet overhead.